JGKing88/provacative-texts/README.md

 Texts:

-A Clockwork Orange - Anthony Burgess
+A Clockwork Orange - Anthony Burgess,
-American Psycho - Bret Easton Ellis
+American Psycho - Bret Easton Ellis,
 The Catcher in the Rye - J.D.
-Salinger
+Salinger,
-The Collector - John Fowles
+The Collector - John Fowles,
-Rage - Richard Bachman
+Rage - Richard Bachman,
-The Stand - Stephen King
+The Stand - Stephen King,
 The Foundation Trilogy - Isaac Asimov